kioku/orbit/README.md

 Analytics are only enabled in production builds (`npm run build`) if `VITE_POSTHOG_KEY` is set.
 Create a `.env` file in the root directory for local development overrides if needed.

+**Note on Hardcoded Values:** Some metadata, like the game URL used for sharing (`https://orbit.claudiu-ivan.com/` in `src/orbit.ts` -> `onShareResultButtonClick`) or the background music URL (`src/orbit.ts` -> `AudioManager`), are currently hardcoded.
+If you fork or modify this project, search for these values within the `src/orbit.ts` file and update them accordingly.

 ## Development

 ```bash